ryoji-splunk/otel-workshop/otel-collector-as-a-service.md

 By default, the agent_config.yaml is used.

 Make sure that the smart agent can connect to the newly configured otel collector.

-E.g. Do telnet from the host where you are going to install SmartAgent.
+E.g. Do telnet from the host where you are going to install SmartAgent on.
 ```
 telent <OpenTelemetryCollectorURL> 9943